-The Aporeto system provides a seamless integration with OpenID Connect providers for user to service authorization.
-The enforcer will completely off-load all the OIDC negotiation protocol and authorization decisions from your application logic.
+The Aporeto system provides a seamless integration with OpenID Connect providers for user-to-service authorization.
+The enforcer will completely offload all the OIDC negotiation protocol and authorization decisions from your application logic.
 Your application can simply implement an unprotected API exposed without TLS and the enforcer takes care of everything else.
 Refer to Configuring OIDC for users of Aporeto-protected applications for more details.

 name: Example Service description: Simple service definition hosts: - myservice.example.com IPs: exposedAPIs: - - spec:api=demo exposedPort: 8000 port: 80 publicApplicationPort: 443 selectors: - - app=service type: HTTP authorizationType: JWT TLSType: External JWTSigningCertificate: |- -----BEGIN CERTIFICATE----- MIIBqTCCAVCgAwIBAgIRAOyNIvUnmNvn1edRSdl1gsUwCgYIKoZIzj0EAwIwKjEZ ..... -----END CERTIFICATE-----